Ikuma Horishima

 Ikuma Horishima (堀島 行真, Horishima Ikuma) is a Japanese freestyle skier who competes internationally.

 He competed for Japan at the FIS Freestyle Ski and Snowboarding World Championships 2017 in Sierra Nevada, Spain, where he won a gold medal in Moguls, and another gold medal in Dual moguls.

 Horishima won the bronze medal in the Beijing 2022 Winter Olympics men's moguls with a score of 81.48.
+He repeated the feat at the 2026 Winter Olympics, again winning the bronze medal in the men's moguls.